Latvians and Baltic Germans in Corner Brook, Newfoundland: Other Baltic and German People in Newfoundland and Canada

 The New Industries Program brought many other Latvians and Germans to other Newfoundland communities between 1950 and 1970.
 Extensive information about them is available in books and articles by Gerhard Bassler (see footnote 2).

 Many Baltic Germans and Latvians immigrated to the rest of Canada after the war.
 While the Corner Brook Balts share a common Baltic heritage and war experience with Baltic people in the rest of Canada, their experience in the New World is different in two fundamental ways.
 Firstly, people in the Corner Brook group were invited to come and were immediately employed in their areas of expertise.
-In the rest of Canada Latvians and Baltic Germans had to work on the land as a condition of their immigration, moving into their chosen professions only after their time as agricultural workers.
+In the rest of Canada, Latvians and Baltic Germans had to work on the land as a condition of their immigration, moving into their chosen professions only after their time as agricultural workers.
 Secondly, the Corner Brook Balts were much more isolated.
-In 1948 the mainland Baltic Germans established an organization, the Canadian Baltic Immigrant Aid Society (CBIAS), to provide support and to preserve their Baltic heritage.
-In 2017 the CBIAS sponsored an exhibit at Tartu College, University of Toronto: Sharing our Stories: The Baltic Diaspora at Home in Canada and in 2018 sponsored events celebrating 70 years in Canada.
-They also publish a semi-annual newsletter, Blaue Briefe and are creating an archive of related materials including documents, photographs and oral histories.
+In 1948, the mainland Baltic Germans established an organization, the Canadian Baltic Immigrant Aid Society (CBIAS), to provide support and to preserve their Baltic heritage.
+In 2017 the CBIAS sponsored an exhibit at Tartu College, University of Toronto: Sharing our Stories: The Baltic Diaspora at Home in Canada, and sponsored events celebrating 70 years in Canada in 2018.
+They also publish a semi-annual newsletter, Blaue Briefe.
+They are also creating an archive of related materials including documents, photographs and oral histories.

-The Baltic Germans have no homeland.
-They came from Latvia and Estonia where their ancestors had lived for centuries.
-They had developed distinct cultures in those countries but were forced to resettle and their property and belongings confiscated.
-Germany is not really their homeland.
-Their Baltic heritage will soon be lost entirely to memory and can only be preserved through historical materials.

 Latvians in the rest of Canada have also established institutions to preserve their culture, language and heritage such as the Latvian National Federation in Canada.
-In 2019 Latvia is an independent country and it is possible for people with this heritage to visit or resettle in their homeland.
+In 2019, Latvia is an independent country and it is possible for people with this heritage to visit or resettle in their homeland.